Cryptographic Specifications of CryptPeer

 In CryptPeer:

-- the storage formalism is described in Annex D.
+- public logical formats are described in Annex D.

 Part IV – Segmented Key Authentication Engine